如何在给定S4方法中明确地将参数值分派给后续S4方法时,如何避免经典Error: argument "<argname>" is missing, with no default错误(参见下面的示例)。

 这是另一种想法。 (它广泛受到许多R模型拟合函数所使用的“语言计算”的启发。)

-setMethod( f="foo", signature=signature(x="ANY", y="ANY"), definition=function(x, y, ...) { mc <- match.call() mc[[1]] <- quote(bar) eval(mc) } ) foo(x="Hello") # 'y' is missing, but I can give you 'x': # [1] "Hello" # NULL foo(y="World") # 'x' is missing, but I can give you 'y': # [1] "World" # NULL foo() # [1] "Doing what I'm supposed to do when both args are missing" # NULLHere is an alternative idea.
-(It's broadly inspired by the sort of "computing on the language" used by many of R's model-fitting functions.)
+setMethod( f="foo", signature=signature(x="ANY", y="ANY"), definition=function(x, y, ...) { mc <- match.call() mc[[1]] <- quote(bar) eval(mc) } ) foo(x="Hello") # 'y' is missing, but I can give you 'x': # [1] "Hello" # NULL foo(y="World") # 'x' is missing, but I can give you 'y': # [1] "World" # NULL foo() # [1] "Doing what I'm supposed to do when both args are missing" # NULL

-setMethod( f="foo", signature=signature(x="ANY", y="ANY"), definition=function(x, y, ...) { mc <- match.call() mc[[1]] <- quote(bar) eval(mc) } ) foo(x="Hello") # 'y' is missing, but I can give you 'x': # [1] "Hello" # NULL foo(y="World") # 'x' is missing, but I can give you 'y': # [1] "World" # NULL foo() # [1] "Doing what I'm supposed to do when both args are missing" # NULL更多推荐
+setMethod( f="foo", signature=signature(x="ANY", y="ANY"), definition=function(x, y, ...) { mc <- match.call() mc[[1]] <- quote(bar) eval(mc) } ) foo(x="Hello") # 'y' is missing, but I can give you 'x': # [1] "Hello" # NULL foo(y="World") # 'x' is missing, but I can give you 'y': # [1] "World" # NULL foo() # [1] "Doing what I'm supposed to do when both args are missing" # NULL

 发布评论